-Learn how to install on your Mac different packages to create better PDF files.
+Learn how to install different packages on your Mac to create PDF files.

 Before You Import Your PDF file